+Today I’ll show you how you can auto-update the current time in a cell in Excel.
 While working in Excel, we often have to enter the current date and time in a cell for various purposes and auto-update them.
-Today I’ll show you how you can auto-update the current date in a cell in Excel.
+This allows users to do their works with punctuality and also keep the sheet updated in sense of time.

 Download Practice Workbook

-2 Methods to Auto-Update Current Time in Excel
+3 Methods to Auto Update Current Time in Excel

-Select the specific cell and enter this formula:
+- To begin with, select the C4 cell and enter this formula:

 Each time you make any change in your workbook, the formula will recalculate automatically and update the current time.

-➤Press ALT+F11 on your keyboard.
-The VBA window will open.
+- Press ALT+F11 on your keyboard.
+The VBA window will open from the Developer tab.

-➤ Insert the following VBA code in the module and save it by pressing Ctrl+S.
+- Insert the following VBA code in the module and save it by pressing Ctrl+S.

 Dim SchedRecalc As Date Sub Recalc() With Sheet1.Range("C3") .Value = Format(Time, "hh:mm:ss AM/PM") End With Call SetTime End Sub Sub SetTime() SchedRecalc = Now + TimeValue("00:00:01") Application.OnTime SchedRecalc, "Recalc" End Sub Sub Disable() On Error Resume Next Application.OnTime EarliestTime:=SchedRecalc, Procedure:="Recalc", Schedule:=False End Sub

 - Here in the 3rd line, C4 is the cell reference where I want the current time.
 You use your required one.